platformsh/platformsh-docs/reference/002-configuration-files.rst

 .. rubric:: Hooks

-The ``hooks`` (also called: :term:`deployment hooks`) define the command you want to run during a deployment process.
+The ``hooks`` (also called: :term:`deployment hooks`) let you define shell commands to run during the deployment process.

 The possible values are:

 * **build**: triggered during the build of the application.
-No other services are accessible at that time since the application has not been deployed yet.
+No other services are accessible at this time since the application has not been deployed yet.
 * **deploy**: triggered at the end of the deployment process.
-You can access other services to interact on them (MySQL, SOLR...).
+You can access other services at this stage (MySQL, Solr, Redis...).

 After a push, you can see the results of the deployment hooks in the ``/var/log/deploy.log`` file when logging to the environment via SSH.
 It contains the log of the execution of the deployment hook.
 For example: